KCostanzo/SpaceAttack/README.md

     }
   });
 ```
-A potential weakness that will hinder future levl construction is in my reverseEnemies() function, which currently runs based on a set Interval:
+A potential weakness that will hinder future level construction is in my reverseEnemies() function, which currently runs based on a set Interval:

 ```javascript
 	Game.prototype.reverseEnemies = function() {